 Renaissance Economic Development Corporation (REDC) is a 501(c)(3) nonprofit organization and a U.S. Treasury-certified Community Development Financial Institution.
 REDC’s mission is to transform low-to-moderate income and immigrant communities in New York City by providing low-interest small business loans, training and counseling services.
 Renaissance was founded more than 20 years ago by Asian Americans for Equality, one of this country’s leading community development nonprofits.
 As an organization deeply rooted in the neighborhoods it serves, REDC works hand-in-hand with local business owners to ensure their long-term success.
-REDC maintains offices in Manhattan’s Chinatown/Lower East Side; Flushing and Jackson Heights Queens; and Sunset Park, Brooklyn.
+REDC maintains offices in Manhattan’s Chinatown/Lower East Side; Flushing and Jackson Heights Queens.
 Services are available in English, Chinese, Korean and Spanish.
 REDC is a Small Business Administration-approved microlender and Community Advantage lender.

 REDC is the U.S. Small Business Administration’s #5 microloan intermediary nationwide (in total dollars dispersed)